tuncdoygun1/linux/Documentation/hwmon/peci-cputemp.rst

 temp[6-N]_label		Provides string "Core X", where X is resolved core
 			number.
-temp[6-N]_input		Provides current temperature of each core.
+temp[6-N]_input		Provides current temperature of each core. temp[6-N]_max		Provides thermal control temperature of the core. temp[6-N]_crit		Provides shutdown temperature of the core. temp[6-N]_crit_hyst	Provides the hysteresis value from Tcontrol to Tjmax of
+			the core.
 ======================= =======================================================